jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2019-11-14-my-top-5-operating-systems-and-distributions.md

 ---

 Many times I was watching youtube films and reading web articles titled: Top 5 /10 Linux Distributions, or what is the best Linux Distribution.
-After spending many hours on installing them to VirtualBox machines (some to real hardware), testing, using, customising, building my own custom ISO images, Now I can say and write what I think about it and and what are my Top Operating Systems.
+After spending many hours on installing them to VirtualBox machines (some to real hardware), testing, using, customizing, building my own custom ISO images, Now I can say and write what I think about it and and what are my Top Operating Systems.
 I use term Operating System as I will not touch only Linux Distributions but also BSD systems.
 I will write here a bit also about Desktop Environments and Window Managers.

 **What is important for me?**